 MTI is committed to serving the wide-ranging innovation needs of Maine businesses and entrepreneurs.
-MTI plans to continue as a leadingedge organization known throughout Maine as the driving force behind our state's thriving privatesector innovation economy.
-MTI is pleased to play a pivotal role in helping to bolster and support Maine's innovation economy and looks forward to building on past commitments and launching new initiatives to help build a more robust economic climate across the State of Maine.
+MTI plans to continue as a leadingedge organization known throughout Maine as the driving force behind our state's thriving private-sector innovation economy.
+MTI is pleased to play a pivotal role in helping to bolster and support Maine's innovation economy and looks forward to building on past commitments and launching new initiatives to help foster a more robust economic climate across the state of Maine.

-Maine Technology Institute 8 Venture Avenue Brunswick, Maine 04011 Telephone: (207) 582-4790 www.MaineTechnology.org
+Maine Technology Institute 8 Venture Avenue Brunswick, Maine 04011 207.582.4790 www.MaineTechnology.org